Rachel Walker Revere: Life and family

-Rachel Revere's portrait was painted in 1784 by Joseph Dunkerly, who was boarding with the Reveres at the time.
+Rachel Revere's portrait was painted in 1784 by Joseph Dunkerley, who was boarding with the Reveres at the time.
 It is possible that Dunkerly painted this portrait as a rent payment to the Reveres.

 American Revolution

 Rachel Revere's residence in Boston's North End is now preserved as a historic house museum.

 Throughout the lead-up to the American Revolution, Rachel Revere supported her husband's revolutionary activities by maintaining his household, and caring for his children, allowing him to continue his work full time as a silversmith while also participating in covert political activities and messenger work for the Sons of Liberty.
 For instance, while Rachel was pregnant with her first child, Joshua Revere, in 1774, Paul Revere embarked on one of his longest rides to deliver the Suffolk Resolves to Philadelphia, and just following Joshua's birth, he left on another emergency mission to Portsmouth, New Hampshire, leaving Rachel alone to care of the household.
 When her husband's political activities took him away from home, she managed his silver shop, including collecting debts from customers.

 At the beginning of the Siege of Boston, Revere and her family fled from British-occupied Boston to Patriot-controlled Watertown.
 Since her husband could not return to Boston after his "midnight ride", Revere alone managed organizing her extended family, collecting the family's outstanding debts, and arranging the leasing of her husband's silver shop to a Tory friend.
 It is likely that she bribed a British officer with bottles of beer and wine to secure a pass to allow her family to safely leave Boston.
 She also attempted to send a large sum of money to Paul Revere through a mutual acquaintance, Benjamin Church, a British spy who instead turned her letter in to General Gage.
 The letter was later found by historians in a trunk of Gage's papers in England.

 After the siege ended and the Revere family was able to move back to Boston, she continued to support her husband's military career by caring for his children and mother in his absence and managing his businesses and finances.

 Revere biographer Esther Forbes described Rachel Revere as having a "fervor for the Whig cause."

 Historian Tory Atkins has argued that wives or revolutionary war combatants, such as Rachel Revere or Abigail Adams, "should be remembered not only as wives of influential men, but as important political actors in their own right."
 The depth of primary sources concerning her life makes Rachel Revere an important example who historians use to understand women's wartime experience of the American Revolution.